arranlomas/Avoiding-Dependency-Hell-Example/README.md

 This can be fixed by creating a file for all your dependencies and then using this in the individual sub-projects

-# Article Coming Soon
+# Article

-I am currently working on an article that describes this process but for now this process can pretty much be seen in this repo
+This repo is the example for an article explaining multi project dependencies which can be found [here](https://medium.com/@arranlomas/managing-dependencies-in-multi-project-builds-with-gradle-7626d9c6448d)

 # Basic steps